 With vast improvements in the materials and processes available for 3D printing, one of the primary limitations now is scaling the technology to produce consistent quality on a manufacturing scale.
 Provided sufficient part-to-part quality can be developed, 3D printing can provide numerous benefits to part performance that will improve material efficiency, eliminate unnecessary assembly steps, reduce manufacturing time and improve overall value to the customer.

 3D Printing Applications

 There are now myriad different formats of the technology available for large-scale industry, proprietary market sectors, and even at-home hobbyists.
 In the industrial space, 3D printing is now serving a key role in markets as varied as:

 H.C.
 Starck Solutions: Experts in Technical 3D Printing

 H.C.
 Starck Solutions manufactures high-performance technical materials for demanding areas of application.
-Our additive-manufactured refractory metals have been used in extremely challenging markets, including aerospace and defense.
+Our additively manufactured refractory metals have been used in extremely challenging markets, including aerospace and defense.
 We pride ourselves on our ability to select the correct technique per application, supporting optimal results acquisition regardless of downstream requirements.

 We have dedicated a wealth of resources in expanding our additive manufacturing capabilities to provide unique solutions to the challenges of engineers today.
 Currently, we are able to provide both semi-finished and finished goods generated via high-precision 3D printing, and powders as feedstocks.
 If you would like to learn more about our processes, simply contact a member of the H.C.
 Starck Solutions team today.